This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 Ownership concentration in the online sector is not regulated.
 The Telecommunications Regulatory Agency (TRA) is the only agency regulating the spectrum and attributing licences to Internet Service Providers (ISPs), but in fact the TRA has been suspended and its powers transferred to the Ministry of Telecommunications.

-Does the media legislation contain specific thresholds or limits, based on objective criteria (e.g. number of licenses, audience share, circulation, distribution of share capital or voting rights, turnover/revenue) to prevent a high level of horizontal concentration of ownership and/or control in this sector?
+4.1Does the media legislation contain specific thresholds or limits, based on objective criteria (e.g. number of licenses, audience share, circulation, distribution of share capital or voting rights, turnover/revenue) to prevent a high level of horizontal concentration of ownership and/or control in this sector?This question aims to assess the existence of regulatory safeguards (sector-specific) against a high horizontal concentration of ownership and/or control.1

-Is there an administrative authority or judicial body actively monitoring compliance with the thresholds in the print sector and/or hearing complaints? (e.g. media and/or competition authority)?
+4.2Is there an administrative authority or judicial body actively monitoring compliance with the thresholds in the audiovisual sector and/or hearing complaints? (e.g. media and/or competition authority)?This variable aims to assess if the law/regulation provides a due monitoring and sanctioning system for the regulation on audiovisual media concentration.0

 0

-Does the law grant this body sanctioning/enforcement powers in order to impose proportionate remedies (behavioral and/or structural) in case of non-respect of the thresholds?
+4.19Does the law grant this body sanctioning/enforcement powers in order to impose proportionate remedies (behavioral and/or structural) in case of non-respect of the thresholds?

 The variable aims at assessing if the law is providing a due system of sanctions to sector-specific regulation, such as:

--Blocking of a merger or acquisition;
+• Blocking of a merger or acquisition;

--Obligation to allocate windows for third party programming;
+• Obligation to allocate windows for third party programming;

-- Obligation to give up licences/activities in other media sectors;
+• Obligation to give up licences/activities in other media sectors;

 0

-This indicator aims to assess the effective implementation of sector-specific remedies against a high horizontal concentration of ownership and/or control in the television media.
+4.20Are these sanctioning/enforcement powers effectively used?This indicator aims to assess the effective implementation of sector-specific remedies against a high horizontal concentration of ownership and/or control in the television media.0

 Cross-media Ownership Concentration